 Artist Statement

-Nicole’s work does not seek to replicate nature but to engage in dialogue with it—to honor the tension between what endures and what evolves.
-Guided by the volcanic foundation that sustains life in the Pacific, her drawings offer spaces for connection and contemplation, reflecting on the larger forces that shape both land and self.
+Nicole’s work does not seek to replicate nature but to remain in conversation with it—to honor the tension between what endures and what evolves.
+Guided by the volcanic foundation that sustains life in the Pacific, her practice carries a quiet intensity that invites connection, contemplation, and reverence for the forces that shape both land and self.

 Bio